 - Has all 20 primary teeth by age 3

-- Sleeps 11-13 hours a day, usually without a nap
+- Sleeps 11 to 13 hours at night, most often without a daytime nap

 - Becoming more skilled at running, jumping, early throwing, and kicking

 - Pedaling a tricycle (at 3 years); becoming able to steer well at around age 4